 Fintech in 2020: This Year’s Big Trends with Tanya Andreasyan

 Tanya Andreasyan is MD and Editor-in-Chief of Fintech Futures, overseeing its digital and print publishing operations and strategy.
-She has extensive understanding and knowledge of the banking/financial services technology industry and its participants, including vendors, financial institutions, consultants and other third parties, on global, regional and domestic levels.
+Prepaid card provider, Soldo, asks her about her extensive understanding and knowledge of the banking/financial services technology industry and its participants, including vendors, financial institutions, consultants and other third parties, on global, regional and domestic levels.
 She specialises in covering banking tech, fintech, paytech and regtech markets.

 What are the key trends that you’re seeing in fintech for 2020?

 Over the next couple of years I think we’ll see two things.

 The first is “componentisation”, the continuous so-called composable structure of banking.
 It was Mambu- a banking technology vendor – which coined the term ‘composable banking’ and it applies not just to banking but to most products and services.
 The monolithic platform will no longer be viable or acceptable to consumers; the direction of travel is now towards components, bespoke services which comprise best-of-breed or the most convenient components, which may come from different technology providers or institutions.
 In banking, this is enabled by the Open Banking protocol.
 You no longer have to get your checking account, your current account, your savings account or your mortgage from one provider or from one big bank, you can shop around and connect what you want together.